 Losing your hair?
 Don’t lose your self-esteem

-Even if you are expecting it to happen as a result of medication, hair loss is none the less distressing when it happens, whether it’s sudden loss, thinning, or encroaching baldness.
-Total baldness in women is very rare, but that’s no comfort when your beautiful hair looks limp and lifeless and your scalp is clearly visible.
+Even if you are losing your hair as a result of medication, hair loss is none the less distressing when it happens, whether it’s sudden loss, thinning, or encroaching baldness.
+Total baldness in women is very rare, but that’s no comfort when you are losing your hair and your beautiful hair looks limp and lifeless and your scalp is clearly visible.
 It can happen to women of any age and for a number of reasons, so it’s important to talk to a doctor in order to establish why this is happening, along with researching hair loss treatments, such as those offered here at Julian Jay.

 Then you need to turn your attention to dealing with the psychological impact and learning to live with your appearance.
 Try to stay positive and have a coping strategy for looking in the mirror.
 Share your story online or in a support group, and talk about what’s happening and how you feel to your family and friends.
 Choose a way to cover up, whether that’s hats, bandanas or wigs, and then be patient while your hair loss treatment takes effect.